rahulbhatt04/web-crawl/readme.md

 I will be using Java for  solving the problem.
 Following are things comes to mind

 1. Every URL can have multiple pages it can go through multiple pages can point to one page we need to keep an record of which pages we visited

-2. We need to have some way to know a particular url is in the same domain or not. the way we can solve it by putting domain name in the example Monzo.com to decide. it might not cover cases for the same domain name used in the URL param for some external URL like facebook.com/campaign?test=monzo.com. but it will cover cases like http and https.
+2. We need to have some way to know a particular url is in the same domain or not. the way we can solve it by putting domain name in the example  to decide.

 3. Given a web crawler we need to worry about the memory how many URL can we visit.

-4. We can use BFS or DFS both should be similar

 Solution